Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Stability of balanced structures with -th mild -lemma

 Finally, inspired by the elliptic argument \cite[Appendix.\S 8]{k}, we will apply the interior estimate to obtain the regularity of $\tilde{\Omega}(t)$, which is a local problem.
-By the canonical formal solution expression \eqref{can-sol-Om} of \eqref{wan.16}, one knows that it satisfies the strongly elliptic second-order pseudo-differential equation
+By the canonical formal solution expression \eqref{can-sol-Om} of \eqref{wan.16}, one just needs to use the following strongly elliptic second-order pseudo-differential equation

 where $\square$ is the $\db$-Laplacian defined by \eqref{dbar-Lap}.
 Recall that an elliptic partial differential operator of order $2m$ is pseudo-differential and so is its inverse, whose order becomes $-2m$ as a pseudo-differential operator.